gilbertchen/benchmarking/README.md

 ## Backing up a VirtualBox virtual machine

-In the second test, we are going to back up a VirtualBox virtual machine file.
-The base disk image is a 64 bit CentOS 7  release, downloaded from http://www.osboxes.org/centos/.
+In the second test was targeted at the other end of the spectrum - a dataset with fewer but much larger files.
+Virtual machine files typically fall into this category.
+The particular dataset we used for this test is a VirtualBox virtual machine file.
+The base disk image is 64 bit CentOS 7, downloaded from http://www.osboxes.org/centos/.
+Its size is about 4GB, still a small dataset compared to those virtual machines that actually used everday and routinely backed up, but it is enough to quantify performance differences between these 4 backup tools.

 The first backup was performed right after the virtual machine had been set up without installing any software.
 The second backup was performed after installing common developer tools using the command `yum groupinstall 'Development Tools'`.
 The third backup was performed after a power on immediately followed by a power off.